cisagov/get.gov/.github/pull_request_template.md

 #### Ensured code standards are met (Original Developer)
 <!-- Mark "- N/A" and check at the end of each check that is not applicable to your PR -->
-- [ ] If any updated dependencies on Pipfile, also update dependencies in requirements.txt.
-- [ ] Interactions with external systems are wrapped in try/except
 - [ ] Error handling exists for unusual or missing values

 #### Validated user-facing changes (if applicable)